 If you are regularly using a pad to catch leaks during exercise, please know that you don’t have to accept this as your new normal.
 A pad is absorbing (literally) the symptom of a lack of function, but it’s not treating the cause.
 Leaking is your body is telling you it is not ready to do that exercise right now.
 Leaking is a red flag, it’s your body letting you know that something is not okay, that it can’t cope with what you’re asking it to do.
 You need to back up and build the foundations first.
 So that you can.
 And if you keep asking it to do that thing regardless, before it’s ready, you will cause greater issues in the long term.

-Pads are not a solution to the problem.
-It’s like the Band-Aid for the pelvic floor.
-Yes, the pad will stop your underwear from getting wet, but it does nothing to address the lack of optimal function and strength that is causing the issue.
+The pad will stop your underwear from getting wet, but it does nothing to address the lack of optimal function and strength that is causing the issue.

-To fitness professionals training women
+For fitness professionals training women

 Take care of the women in your class and be sure you’re not normalising leaking during exercise.
 If you’re a fitness instructor please seek additional and complementary resources for your clients like MUTU.
 Guidance on recovery and progressing training following childbirth or when dealing with pelvic issues is a specialist expertise.
 It’s OK if this isn’t your area, but be sure to seek evidence based information for them.